 * Therefore, if you expand education in an unequal society then you will reproduce those same inequalities, eg, expansion of HE generates a secondary tier of HE institutions that mainly cater for disadvantaged groups.
 Expansion does not extend to access to high prestige HEIs (this can be seen in Scotland where widening participation tends to be concentrated in the new, rather than ‘Ancient’ universities).

-* The expansion of education does not produce more or better jobs without additional investment elsewhere in other parts of the system and in other social institutions to support for social mobility.
+* The growth of education does not produce more or better jobs without additional investment elsewhere in other parts of the system and in other social institutions to support for social mobility.
 So, labour markets must be linked to certifications and credentials for social mobility to happen: credentials and certificates offered need to be recognised and valued by employers.
 Broadening access to education without broadening access to labour markets generates disadvantages of underemployment for disadvantaged groups.

 * In terms of policy prescriptions, there is a need for affirmative action to allocate expanded places in education to disadvantage groups.